-The Victorian Infection and Immunity Network Industry Alliance received funding in 2013-2014 from the Victorian Government’s Department of State Development, Business and Innovation to enhance the Network’s industry engagement activities.
+The Victorian Infection and Immunity Network Industry Alliance received funding in 2012-2014 from the Victorian Government’s Department of State Development, Business and Innovation (now Economic Development, Jobs, Transport and Resources) to enhance the Network’s industry engagement activities.

 Through the Collaborative Networks Pilot Program, VIIN established an Industry Alliance with the following goals:

 - Engaging Victorian businesses with VIIN’s Supporter organisations and meeting the needs of the businesses we engage;

 - Building a collaborative culture and strategic partnerships between businesses and our Network to improve commercialisation of the Network’s research outcomes;

 - Maximising the uptake of innovations, including technologies, across Victorian firms;

 - Improving the management of knowledge assets in VIIN’s Supporter organisations and in industry to enable and promote exploitation of those assets in the Victorian market place;

 - Improving the opportunities for and performance of licensing technology;

 - Providing incentives for a more responsive R&D sector which will make a greater contribution to the Victorian economy;